 When a company is formed, it is entitled to various benefits.
 Compliance can be overwhelming as well as complex.
 We help you to take the appropriate steps to stay in compliance.

 Corporations and Limited Liability Companies (LLCs) are required to maintain a registered office to receive important legal and tax documents during normal business hours.
 The person or company receiving the documents is the registered agent.
-To mitigate your risk, hire us as third party registered agent on your behalf.
+To mitigate your risk, hire us as a third-party registered agent on your behalf.

 Certificate of Good Standing is a document that ensures that your company has met legal requirements and is qualified to do business in that state.